 EMDR is also applicable for treating anxiety and several other psychological problems, like eating disorders and panic attacks.
 It can be used for fear, addiction, and grief recovery.
 Even athletes can benefit from EMDR therapy, helping improve their performance.

 In short, where there is trauma, EMDR can help.
 And that’s where you as a therapist with training in EMDR can help.

 The most serious side effects of EMDR is that the heightened awareness it causes can stick around long after the session ends.
 This causes vivid dreams in some, and some clients may experience a bit of lightheadedness.
 EMDR is safe.
 And what it does for the memory can be considered a benefit more than a side effect.

 As an EMDR therapist, it’s important to keep the history of this treatment in mind.
 It has grown in popularity because of results.
 EMDR started back in the 80s as a therapy for soldiers with PTSD.
 It’s effectiveness made it the standard practice for this use and inspired explorations into other applications.
 EMDR became preferred in the face of all the other available therapies – that alone should speak volumes.

 Why Not Be a Therapist with Training in EMDR ?

 EMDR is a professional tool.
 It is safe and effective when used as intended by a well-trained EMDR professional.
-Part of your training at EMDR Educators of Florida cover how to use the therapy in a variety of client scenarios.
+Part of your training at EMDR Educators covers how to use the therapy in a variety of client scenarios.